March 5, 2018

 Robert has since transitioned to the sales team where he now helps Elite clients navigate the full range of testing and compliance work performed at Elite.
 This includes all EMC services as well as environmental stress testing, and photometric.

 We asked Robert to share a few comments about his MBA experience:

 What fueled your interest in pursuing an MBA degree?

 After obtaining experience in testing and sales at Elite, starting my MBA program felt like the next step in my career development.
 An everlasting impression that Mr. Klouda, the founder of Elite, left on me when he hired me, was when he told me that it was ok to make mistakes as long as I learned something new every day.

 What was the most challenging part of achieving your degree?

-How does an engineering degree and advanced business degree help you?
+How do an engineering degree and advanced business degree help you?

 I believe they help me see the bigger picture when it comes to the operations of a company.
-I can relate to the importance of procedures, policy, education, and problem solving for engineering.
+I can relate to the importance of procedures, policy, education, and problem-solving in engineering.
 Then I am able to tie that in with key business factors such as cost, profits, brand, and culture.